 Independent and accredited exam bodies such as ISACA, (ISC)2, CompTIA, APMG, and IBITGQ have been created to counteract vendors’ commercial bias and to provide consistent qualifications on an international basis.

 But who verifies the independence and quality of the courses and exams offered these organizations offer?

 The ISO/IEC 17024:2012 standard (Conformity assessment – General requirements for bodies operating certification of persons) specifies that accredited exam bodies:

 - Demonstrate that holders have the necessary knowledge and skills

 - Are validated to ensure they are recognized by employers and peers

-Employers and training development managers recognize the value of ISO 17024, and it’s no coincidence that the careers of senior cybersecurity and IT governance managers are built on the foundations of ISO 17024-accredited qualifications.
+Employers and training development managers recognize the value of ISO 17024 accreditation.
+It’s no coincidence that the careers of senior cybersecurity and IT governance managers are built on the foundations of ISO 17024 qualifications.